Zweird-958/airneis/docs/API.md

 ### Update

-Updates quantity of a product or remove it from the cart.
+Updates the quantity of a product inside the cart or removes it completely if quantity is 0.

 #### Possible errors